JUMPSuite/JUMP/README.md

 the conda environment `bootstrap.sh` creates.
 You are now ready to run JUMP!

+*You may use existing installations of PERL, python and R for JUMP, but this is not recommended.
+PERL 6 is not supported*

 ### How to run JUMP
 Please see [the link](manual.md) for JUMP manual.
 Sample datasets (mzXML files for TMT-11plex and 16plex), parameter files and